Sage-Bionetworks/schematic/DOCUMENTATION.md

 <details><summary><b>Google Cloud (GC) data upload via web interface</b></summary>
 <p>
 This option would typically be useful for upload of files residing on your local machine to a Google Cloud Bucket (GCB) storage location.

+You will receive the name and location of a GCS storage bucket via email from the DCC Liaison or a DCC team member.
+The bucket will have name, say `hta-x`.
+The contents of the bucket are usually best viewed using a URL that will be provided, which in this case would be ht<span>tps://</span>storage.cloud.google.com/hta-x

 You can follow the steps below to complete a data upload:

-* Navigate to the GC storage location provided by your DCC liaison, which would look like: ht<span>tps://</span>storage.cloud.google.com/hta-x
+* Enter the provided bucket URL into your browser

+* The `hta-x` bucket will initially be empty, but you can use the 'Create folder' button to add a folder for a particular dataset, such as `hta-x-dataset`

 ![GC console project screenshot](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/blob/dev/doc/img/gc_project_console.png)

-* Click on the folder corresponding to your dataset, e.g. hta-x-dataset
+* Click on the folder corresponding to your dataset, e.g. `hta-x-dataset`
 * Drag and drop files; or use the 'Upload files' (or 'Upload folder') buttons.
 * When your files have been uploaded successfully you should see them in your console: